Is my email address in a data breach or on people-search sites?

 7 min read Last reviewed April 2026 Free scan available

-Your email leaks through two completely different pipelines, and most people only think about one.
-Breaches dump your email (and often your password) on the dark web in one-time events.
-Broker sites publish your email continuously alongside your name, address, and phone number.
-Both matter.
-The defenses are different.
+Your email address is part of the supply chain that feeds every spam blast, phishing attempt, and account takeover that comes for you.
+It reaches attackers through two separate pipelines, and most people only know about one.
+Breaches dump your email — and often your password — in one-time events.
+Data brokers publish it continuously, right alongside your name, home address, and phone number.
+Both pipelines are active right now.

-One scan covers both: known breaches and broker sites.
-Free, no signup, results in minutes.
+One scan covers both pipelines: known breach databases and the people-search sites publishing your email right now.
+Free, results in minutes.

 Email exposure splits cleanly into two categories.
 Treating them as one problem leads to half-defenses.

 A breach is a one-time event.
 A company you trusted with your email got hacked.
-The attackers leaked or sold the database.
-LinkedIn (700M users).
-Equifax (147M).
-Yahoo (3B accounts).
-Dozens of smaller incidents per year.
+The attackers leaked or sold the database — in some cases hundreds of millions of accounts in a single incident.
 Once your email is in a breach dump it lives permanently in commercial dark-web markets and breach-aggregator databases.
-There is no "removing" yourself from a breach.
+There is no removing yourself from a breach.

 Broker exposure is continuous.
-Spokeo, BeenVerified, MyLife, and ThatsThem publish your email alongside your name and address as part of their normal product.
-They pull emails from public records, commercial databases, and sometimes breach data.
-Unlike breaches, broker exposure is removable.
-You can opt out of each broker's database.
+People-search sites publish your email alongside your name and address as part of their normal product.
+They pull emails from public records, commercial databases, and sometimes breach data that gets re-aggregated into their feeds.
+Unlike a breach, broker exposure is removable — you can opt out of each site's database, and that's the work Delist takes on for you.

-Breaches you can monitor and respond to.
-Broker exposure you can actively remove.
-Most people need both: breach monitoring as the detection layer, broker removal as the affirmative defense.
+Breaches you monitor and respond to.
+Broker exposure you actively remove.
+Most people need both: breach alerts as the early-warning layer, ongoing privacy removal as the work that keeps your information off the sites that supply it to attackers.

 The free Delist.ai exposure scan checks both layers in a single pass.